The Pastel Eye Look Everyone Will Be Wearing This Spring

 Step 3.
 Sweep a layer of the same eyeshadow along your bottom lashline.

 Step 4.
-Line your eyes using a grey cream shadow and an angled brush.
+Line your eyes using a gray cream shadow and an angled brush.
 This will further define them since the pigment is so light.

 Step 5.
 Finish off with a few coats of black mascara.